SANJEEVMISHRA7/BizCardX-OCR-Streamlit-App/README.md

 # BizCardX: Extracting Business Card Data with Optical Character Recognition (OCR)

 ## Introduction
-The extraction of business card data through Optical Character Recognition (OCR) represents a state-of-the-art solution for digitizing contact information from physical cards.
-By utilizing OCR technology, businesses can effectively convert printed text into digital formats, facilitating integration into contact management systems and improving networking and customer relationship management efforts.
+Extracting business card data using Optical Character Recognition (OCR) is a cutting-edge solution for digitizing contact information from physical cards.
+With OCR technology, businesses can seamlessly convert printed text into digital formats, enabling easier integration into contact management systems and enhancing networking and customer relationship management efforts.

 ## Overview
-This Streamlit web application allows users to upload images of business cards and extract important information such as name, job title, company, contact details, and location using easyOCR.
-Users can view, edit, or delete the extracted data within the application.
-Furthermore, the app enables users to save this extracted information along with the uploaded business card image into a MySQL database, which can accommodate multiple entries, each linked to its respective business card image and extracted details.
+This Streamlit web application enables users to upload images of business cards and extract essential information such as names, job titles, companies, contact details, and locations using easyOCR.
+Within the app, users can view, edit, or delete the extracted data.
+Additionally, the application allows users to save this information, along with the uploaded business card images, into a MySQL database that can store multiple entries, each associated with its respective image and details.

 ### 1. Tools Installed
 * Visual Studio Code